Kyle Chandler: 2011–present: Film career and Bloodline

 After Friday Night Lights ended, Chandler focused on film work.
 In 2011, he had a lead role in J. J. Abrams' science fiction film Super 8.
 The following year, he appeared in Argo.
 Chandler also co-starred in Kathryn Bigelow's Zero Dark Thirty in 2012, playing the role of Joseph Bradley, an Islamabad CIA Station Chief.
 He co-starred alongside Jessica Chastain and Jason Clarke.

 In 2013, he had a supporting role in Broken City, starring Mark Wahlberg, Russell Crowe, and Catherine Zeta-Jones.
 Chandler appeared in The Wolf of Wall Street, also released in 2013, based on the memoir of Wall Street tycoon Jordan Belfort.
 It was nominated for five Academy Awards including Best Picture.
 The film stars Leonardo DiCaprio and Jonah Hill, with Martin Scorsese directing.
 Chandler played FBI agent Patrick Denham.
 That same year, he played a deadbeat alcoholic father in The Spectacular Now.

 In 2015, Chandler co-starred in Todd Haynes' drama film Carol, portraying "a jealous husband" to his wife played by Cate Blanchett, who is revealed to be lesbian.
 Also in 2015, Chandler returned to television with the Netflix drama series Bloodline, for which he was nominated for a Primetime Emmy Award.
 The show premiered to positive reviews from critics, and ended after airing its third season.
 In the 2016 drama Manchester by the Sea, he played the main character's older brother.

 Chandler played an investigator in Shawn Christensen's film The Vanishing of Sidney Hall (2017), and starred with Rachel McAdams and Jason Bateman in the comedy film Game Night (2018).

 In 2019, he starred in Godzilla: King of the Monsters, a role he reprised in 2021's Godzilla vs. Kong.
 He portrayed Silicon Valley investor Bill Gurley in Showtime's Super Pumped alongside Joseph Gordon-Levitt.

 In November 2022, Chandler played Peter in the Netflix film Slumberland alongside Jason Momoa.

+In September 2024, Chandler was cast as Hal Jordan / Green Lantern in the DC Universe TV series Lanterns.

 Personal life

 For nearly 20 years after beginning his acting career in the late 1980s, Chandler lived in Los Angeles.
 Since 2007, Chandler and his family have lived on a 33-acre spread in Dripping Springs, Texas, southwest of Austin, where they own several dogs and donkeys.
 Chandler's mother came to live with the family toward the end of her life, when she was living with Alzheimer's disease.
 She died in 2014.

 Chandler serves as a volunteer firefighter.
 He also participates in an annual charity golf tournament at Wolfdancer Golf Club (in Lost Pines, TX) to raise funds for football players who have spinal cord injuries.

 Chandler has been married to Kathryn Macquarrie since 1995.
 Chandler met his wife at a dog park in the mid-1990s.
-They have two daughters, Sydney, who is an actress, and Sawyer.
+They have two daughters, including Sydney, who is an actress.
 Chandler and his daughter Sawyer have been active in trying to end the practice of shark finning.